bhargrah/distributed_architecture_pattern/README.md

 # Repo Structure

 ### Replicate
- - This repo will have all the code samples related to distributed algorithms.
+ - This repo has all the code samples related to distributed algorithms.
- - ALl the algos needs to be studies from this repo.
+ - All the algos needs to be studies from this repo.

 ### Durable Cache MS
  - This repo will have implementation of algorithms that are discussed in Replicate repo.